pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 * For PD: 1 headless service and 1 client service should be created;
 * For TiKV: 1 headless service should be created;
-* For TiDB: N client services and 1 main client service should be created, N represents the count of the statefulset.
+* For TiDB: 1 headless service, 1 main client service and N client services should be created, N represents the count of the statefulsets.

 ### Upgrade: